Some interesting things you may not have known about Lake Superior (Gitche Gummee*), our fabulous inland sea.

 Want an idea of the weather to expect during your trip around Lake Superior?

-I like weather.com for getting a handle on the weather around Lake Superior.
+I like accuweather.com for getting a handle on the weather around Lake Superior.
 If I am planning for a trip at least two weeks away, I search for a city of my interest and then use their Monthly tab to get info on daily averages.
 Do this for several cities along your desired route and you'll get an idea of what to expect.
-When you are looking at the current month, it will show a forecast for the next 10 days and then averages for the rest of the month.
-Looking ahead a month or more it will just show averages.
-For example here's what it shows for Duluth, Mn for the month of June, 2012: http://www.weather.com/weather/monthly/55804?month=1
+When you are looking at the current month, it will show a forecast for the remainder of the month and the historical highs and lows for comparison.
+For example here's what it shows for Duluth, Mn for the month of September.

-Scroll down the page of our Lake Superior Region Snow Report webpage for some links to weather reports for some popular destination areas around Lake Superior
+You can also scroll down the page of our Weather Report for Lake Superior Region or our Lake Superior Region Snow Report webpage for some links to current weather reports for some popular destination areas around Lake Superior.

-A place where you can learn more about Lake Superior and the ecological environment that surrounds it is the Northern Great Lakes Visitor Center, a few miles west of Ashland, Wisconsin off US Highway 2.
+Want to learn even more about Lake Superior and the ecological environment that surrounds it?
+Be sure to visit the Northern Great Lakes Visitor Center, a few miles west of Ashland, Wisconsin off US Highway 2.

 Site Map and Travel Directory Index